kamalkhan/awesome-grid/README.md

     });
 </script>
 ```

-<h2>License</h2>
+## License

-This plugin is licensed under <a href="http://opensource.org/licenses/MIT" target="_blank">MIT License</a>.
+This plugin is licensed under [MIT License](http://opensource.org/licenses/MIT).
 Feel free to use it in commercial projects as long as the copyright notices are intact.